DIAGNijmegen/website-content/content/pages/research/intervention.md

 template: project-single
 groups: anes
 picture: research/interventions.jpg
-bibkeys: Mori20, Ayat20, Sech20
+bibkeys:
 people: Rob Tolboom
-description: Novel therapeutic (pharmacological) interventions for personalised anesthesia
+description: Novel therapeutic (pharmacological) interventions for personalised anesthesia.
 projects: healthyai

 In the dynamic world of medical care, this research domain is revolutionizing how we approach therapeutic interventions, with a laser focus on personalization, optimization, and patient-centered care.
 We are reimagining medical treatments to ensure they are not just effective, but precisely tailored to individual patient needs.